Pakistan jet with 98 aboard crashes near Karachi airport

 Pakistan had resumed domestic flights earlier this week ahead of the Eid-al Fitr holiday marking the end of the Islamic fasting month of Ramadan.
 Pakistan has been in a countrywide lockdown since mid-March because of the coronavirus.

+Southern Sindh province, of which Karachi is the capital, is the epicenter of the virus infections in Pakistan.
+The province has nearly 20,000 of the country’s more than 50,000 cases.

-Karachi Mayor Wasim Akhtar initially said all aboard died, but two civil aviation officials later said that at least two people survived the crash.
+Karachi Mayor Wasim Akhtar initially said all aboard died, but two civil aviation officials later said that at least two people survived.
 They spoke on condition of anonymity because they were not authorized to brief media.

-Local TV stations reported three people sitting in the front row of the aircraft survived and showed video of a man on a stretcher they identified as Zafar Masood, the head of the Bank of Punjab.
-They reported that at least 11 bodies were recovered from the crash site and six people were injured.
-It was not immediately clear if the casualties were passengers.
+Local TV stations reported that three people sitting in the front row of the aircraft survived and showed video of a man on a stretcher they identified as Zafar Masood, the head of the Bank of Punjab.
+They reported that at least 11 bodies were recovered from the crash site.

 Pakistan’s civi aviation authority said the plane carried 91 passengers and a crew of seven.
 Earlier, the airport in the northeastern city of Lahore had said 107 were on board.
 Civil aviation authority spokesman Abdul Sattar Kokhar said the discrepancy was due to confusion in the chaotic aftermath of the crash.